richburg/chatcat/README.md

 # chatcat
 Asynchronous and concurrent TCP chatting server using raw text for communication.
-There is no versioning because of its rolling-release nature.

 ## Configuration
 Edit `server/config.py`.
 The variables are highly self-documented with type annotations.